redhat-cop/network.vpn/README.md

-# Ansible VPN Collection
+# Ansible Network VPN Collection

-This repository contains the `ansible.vpn` Ansible Collection.
+This repository contains the `network.vpn` Ansible Collection.

+## Description
+An Ansible Collection to build, maintain and validate VPN tunnels across cloud providers and network appliances.
+See `Supported Providers` section for more details.

 ## Tested with Ansible